CNA (Certified Nursing Assistant) Job Description

 - Assists with activities, light housekeeping, laundry, and dining services.

-- Assists with services in nature, in performance of duties the resident care assistant is entrusted to assist residents with basic personal care according to procedures and daily assignment.
+- Assists with services.
+The resident care assistant is entrusted to assist residents with basic personal care according to procedures and daily assignment.

 - Includes but is not limited to bathing, dressing, dental hygiene, toilet activities, grooming, feeding, transportation/transfer, etc.